flexfinRTP/sapp-legal/PRIVACY_POLICY.md

 ---

-*This privacy policy is effective as of January 2025 and applies to all versions of SApp.*
+*This privacy policy is effective as of November 2025 and applies to all versions of SApp.*